genderkit/genderkit/_articles/support-services.md

 - in the London area from the [Spectra London Trans Peer Mentoring Programme](https://spectra-london.org.uk/trans-gender-services/trans-peer-mentoring/)
 - in the Liverpool area from the [Mersey Care Trans Support Service](https://www.merseycare.nhs.uk/our-services/liverpool/sexual-health/trans-support-service-tss)

+If you are 12-18 and in the North of England, you can also access [Gender Space](https://www.barnardos.org.uk/what-we-do/services/positive-identities-gender-space).

 ### Are there other options?

 If you need longer term support, you may find counselling to be useful.
 You can find out more about this on our [counselling page]({% link _articles/counselling.md %}).